frida/frida-website/_i18n/en/_posts/2021-06-16-frida-15-0-released.markdown

 the non-rooted code-path.
 This was because we were relying on running shell commands over ADB, and I couldn't find a way to grab labels in that case.

-The shell command route is obviously very fragile, as most tools output details in a format that's meant to be consumed by a human, not a machine.
+The shell command route is very fragile, as most tools output details in a format that's meant to be consumed by a human, not a machine.
 And obviously such output is likely to change as Android evolves.

 Because of this we now have a tiny prebuilt .dex that we copy over and run, and